|| Nordic Center Home ||

 Our mission has three prongs: lifelong sports, sustainability and land stewardship.
 Considering each of these:

-- Lifelong sports: The ability to augment our natural snow will make nordic
+- Lifelong sports: The ability to augment our natural snow makes

-skiing available on a more reliable basis throughout the winter, thereby
+Nordic skiing available on a more reliable basis throughout the

-- Sustainability: Early snow at Craftsbury will allow New England's serious skiers
+- Sustainability: Early snow at Craftsbury has allowed New

-The reality is that we have always done a massive amount of snow farming - our term for moving snow from the sides of trails; plowing snow from parking lots and fields; trucking it out on to the trails; etc. Our new snow making capability will make the snow farming effort more efficient and more effective, creating a more reliable and consistent ski season.
+The reality is that we always did a massive amount of snow farming - our term for moving natural snow from the sides of trails; plowing snow from parking lots and fields; trucking it out on to the trails; etc. Snow making makes the snow farming effort more efficient and more effective, creating a more reliable and consistent ski season.

 We asked and were given permission to withdraw 2 million gallons per winter, which represents less than 1/2" of lake level if taken all at once.
 How much is 2 million gallons?
 To put it in perspective, in our program of monitoring the lake level, we have learned that the lake volume goes up as much as 6-8 million gallons after a heavy rain and regularly varies up & down by a million gallons daily.
 In years past, when the Center used lake water for its tap water supply, the annual usage likely surpassed 2 million gal/year.